poseidon/matchbox/docs/virtual-hardware.md

     brctl addif docker0 enp0s20u2

 Restart the client machine and it should PXE boot using the boot config and cloud config based on its UUID, MAC address, or your configured defaults.

+## Next

+If you'd like to boot and configure a baremetal machine network, follow the [baremetal guide](physical-hardware.md).